Berserk-Games/Tabletop-Simulator-Console-Commands/Commands.md

 USAGE: `action_cut [-p &lt;point>|-c <count>] [<guid>...]`

 Cut deck/stack in half.
-Cut point defaults to splitting in half, or use one of:
+Cut point &lt;defaults to splitting in half, or use one of:

 -p = between 0.0 and 1.0, a ratio over container size.